Permission To Add Seasoning!

 Don’t just read words- add seasoning!

 When baking, you pretty much need to do exactly what the recipe says.
 Exact ingredients, exact measurements, exact timing.
+It’s an exacting process, not an improv.

 So: When you look at your recipe, I mean script, I hearby and hence forth give you permission to: